gruffins/birch-swift/README.md

       Birch.synchronous = true // This makes the logger log synchronously.
 The default is false.
     #endif

-    // Birch.debug = true // This line MUST be removed after you've successfully integrated.
-It is only used to help you debug the integration if you're having issues.
+    Birch.debug = true // This line should be removed after you've successfully integrated.
     Birch.initialize("YOUR_API_KEY", publicKey: "YOUR_PUBLIC_ENCRYPTION_KEY")

     return true
   }
 }
 ```
 # Logging